xenify-io/litepaper/README.md

 ## ◽️ vXEN

-- vXEN is the virtual counterpart of the XEN token, designed to streamline the token burning process and facilitate cross-chain interactions within the Xenify ecosystem.
+- vXEN is the virtual counterpart of the XEN token, designed to streamline the token-burning process and facilitate cross-chain interactions within the Xenify ecosystem.
 It empowers holders to participate in Xenify's burn auctions across various chains and ensures seamless migration of tokens, reinforcing Xenify's commitment to interoperability and cross-chain functionality.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)